smallhadroncollider/taskell/roadmap.md

 ## In Progress

-- Trello dates need to take current timezone into account
-    > Trello gives dates in UTC, but need to display them in the current timezone.
-Deadlines should also take timezones into account if necessary.
-    * Trello dates
-    * Deadlines
 - Move to column only works for columns before the one you're in
 - Add Trello import
     * ~Basic trello import~